 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping 13 min.
-Learning about the law or the form 16 min.
-Preparing the form 21 min.
-Copying, assembling, and sending the form to the IRS 10 min.
+The estimated average time is:

-If you have comments concerning the

-accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 See the instructions for the tax return with which this form is filed.